So many cakes, so little time. This delectable mousse cake with a caramel topping is from FinancierPastries.com.

 Jump To The Glossary

 It is important to note that there is no one—or even 100—recipes for any of the cakes described here.
-Over the centuries, bakers have varied and refined the original recipes to their own preferences, and the challenge for everyone who loves to bake (or eat) good cake is to keep trying recipes until we find the one that suits us to perfection.
+Over the centuries, bakers have varied and refined the original recipes to their own preferences, and the challenge for everyone who loves to bake (or eat) good cake is to keep trying recipes until we find the versions that suit us to perfection.

 a b c d e f g h i j k l m n o p q r s t u v w x y z